Community action agency assistance programs in New Hampshire.

 The New Hampshire and federally funded Low Income Home Energy Program, which is also called LIHEAP or Fuel Assistance, can help qualified low income and seniors pay their winter heating and energy bills.
 Most of the aid is offered during the winter, fall, or early spring.
 As indicated those households where elderly, disabled persons and/or children under the age of 6 reside receive priority from your community action agency and the state of New Hampshire.
 The amount of the grant provided is based on the applicant’s income, number of family members, and the dollar amount of their energy bills.

 Discounts on utility bills are offered from the New Hampshire Electric Assistance Program.
 It gives eligible low income and struggling customers a discount on their monthly electricity bills.
 The exact amount of savings can range from about 7% up to 70%.
 Customers of the following companies may apply for the discount, including New Hampshire Electric Cooperative, National Grid, Unitil Energy Systems, and Public Service of New Hampshire.
 Apply for EAP at your nearest Outreach Office or community action agency.
+Find other programs that offer emergency help with utility bills.

 The Housing Rehabilitation Program can help individuals who sometimes cannot afford to make needed repairs to their homes.
 Most of the beneficiaries are elderly or disabled people who get by on Social Security benefits and who may live in older homes, and it could even be the house they have owned most of their lives.
 Home repairs may also be offered for couples with young children or single parents who struggle to make ends meet on a daily basis or assistance is for families who have fallen on hard times due to a job loss or illness.
 Some of the common repairs made can include a leaky roof, a malfunctioning heating system, or a failed septic system as any of these can destabilize households.